Bajaj Group: Rahul Bajaj (1938–2022)

 Rahul Bajaj, the chairman emeritus and former managing director (until 2005) of the Bajaj group was the grandson of Jamnalal Bajaj.
 He completed his schooling from Cathedral, a school in Bombay.
 Then he pursued his studies from St Stephen's College, Delhi, Government Law College, Mumbai and Harvard University, USA.
 He took over control of the Bajaj Group in 1965 and established one of India's largest conglomerates.
 The President of India, presented CII President's Award for Lifetime Achievement to Mr. Rahul Bajaj on 27 April 2017.

+In October 9, 2024 the Bajaj family was ranked 10th on Forbes list of India’s 100 richest tycoons, with a net worth of $23.4 billion.

 Other notable members

 Some of the other notable members of this family include: